MeirBrooks/Mushfiq-Website/WEBSITEREADME.txt

 Keeping new projects in these sorts of branches to ensure that the webpage folders do not get messy.
 Once they begin to get out of hand they are very difficult to tidy up.

-When adding a new project there is a template.html file found at "../ongoingprojects/template.html"

-This contains a working example of a project page.
+If you need to create a new project page, just copy an existing one as a template.
 Just plug in the necessary information and be sure to change the page title by opening your new project page in bluegriffon and navigating to:

 Format >  Page Properties..
-and Changing Title from "Template | Ahmed Mushfiq Mobarak" to "Project Name | Ahmed Mushfiq Mobarak"
+and Changing Title from "Already Existing Information | Ahmed Mushfiq Mobarak" to "Project Name | Ahmed Mushfiq Mobarak"

 (Obviously, replace Project Name with the project's name.)

 *********************************